 No Smoking, Including E-cigarettes and Vaping Products and Devices

-No smoking is allowed at any Convention event at any time and in any location.
-No smoking at Comic-Con includes traditional cigarettes, pipes, cigars, plus E-cigarettes and any vaping product or device.
+No smoking is allowed at any Comic-Con event at any time and in any location.
+No smoking at Comic-Con includes traditional cigarettes, pipes, cigars, or E-cigarettes and any vaping product or device.
 This policy includes the Exhibit Hall, all the Programming rooms, and event spaces at the San Diego Convention Center and additional Comic-Con venues.
-You are welcome to step outside to smoke in designated smoking areas only, but please be considerate of others when you do.
-This policy is in place not only for the comfort of attendees but also to comply with San Diego city ordinances prohibiting smoking at public events within 20 feet of any doorway, entrance, exit or operable window.
-Please comply with this policy; noncompliance may result in being ejected from the convention.
+You are welcome to step outside the Convention Center to smoke in designated smoking areas only, but please be considerate of others when you do.
+This policy is in place not only for the comfort of attendees but also to comply with San Diego city ordinances prohibiting smoking at public events near any doorway, entrance, exit, or operable window.
+Please comply with this policy; noncompliance may result in ejection from the convention.

 No Strollers Allowed in the Programming Rooms

 By order of the fire marshal, strollers are not allowed in any of the programming rooms.
 Stroller parking is located in various areas in the San Diego Convention Center; see the map on pages 4 & 5 in the 2016 Quick Guide publication.
-Stroller parking will be free of charge and provided on a first-come, first-serve basis.
+Stroller parking will be free of charge and provided on a first-come, first-served basis.
 Please note: Comic-Con will not provide security or check-in/check-out for the strollers.

 No Video or Audio Recording of Movie and TV Panels

-No video or audio recording of the footage on the screen during movie and television panels is allowed.
-The footage shown in these panels are exclusives brought to us by the studios and networks.
+No video or audio recording is allowed of the footage on the screens during movie and television panels at Comic-Con.
+The footage shown in these panels is exclusive, brought to Comic-Con by the studios and networks.
 Please respect their rights and allow us to continue to show this type of material to our attendees.